Always In Our Hearts

 Joe is survived by his wife Florence (Fay) of 62 years, daughter Linda Thomas; son Richard (Laurie) and their 2 children Amanda (Russell) Nobel and their 2 children Jayla and Ashlynn and their son Shane (Lacey); son Larry (Lori) and their 3 children Jordan (Ashley) and their children Aubrey and Brody, Tyler (Chelsea) and their 2 children Presley and Quinn, and Jennelle (Cody); and son Brian.
 He is also survived by his brother Ronald (Lillian) and their family and his sister Katie/Art Day’s 3 sons and their families.

 Joe was predeceased by his mother Agata in 1944, brother Charlie in 1945, father John in 1982, step mother Mary Ference, son in law Lawrence (Lee) Thomas in 1998, sister Katie Day in 2005, and his brother in law Art Day

 Memorial tributes may be made to the Consort Hospital Foundation, (Specify Palliative Care Room), or to the Alzheimer Society.

 Heather Caseley has been entrusted with the care and funeral arrangements; Coronation Funeral Home P.O.
 Box 358 Coronation, Alberta TOC 1CO; 403.578.2928 Condolences can be sent to the family by visiting our website at www.coronationfuneralhome.ca

-To send flowers to Joseph "Joe" John Ference's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joseph "Joe" John Ference, please visit our floral store.